RoskiDeluge/snail-mail-keeper/README.md

 # Snail Mail Keeper

-Full Stack app to store your snail mail addresses.
+An app to manage your snail mail addresses and .VCF files.